Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: Problem Description

 \subsection{Assumptions}

 In addition to the standard assumptions made within rigid body simulators (non-penetration, point contacts, polyhedral friction cones \cite{Lee2018, bullet}, etc.), we assume the following: (1) The users can choose to enforce either quasistatic or quasidynamic assumptions.
-For quasistatic manipulation, inertial forces are negligible.
+For quasistatic manipulation, inertial forces are negligible, and the object needs to be in force balance all the time.
 For quasidynamic manipulation, the tasks involve occasional brief dynamic periods.
 The accelerations do not integrate into significant velocities.
 Momentum and restitution of impact are negligible \cite{Mason}.
 In our experience, quasistatic \cite{Mason1986scope} and quasidynamic assumptions hold even during fairly fast manipulator velocities.
 Moreover, manipulation motions synthesized in a quasistatic model are inherently safer.
-(2) Manipulator-object contacts are sticking.
-Our framework currently does not plan finger sliding motions.
+(2) Environment-object contacts can have any modes, but manipulator-object contacts are sticking only.
+We currently does not plan finger sliding motions.